ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Log System.md

 * Android Studio's console
 * Application's console

-They are divided in 3 categories:
+The log system is divided in 3 categories:

 ```kotlin
 interface BeagleLogger {